Sammy-spk/skills/README.md

 This repository follows a small set of strict conventions documented in [`CLAUDE.md`](CLAUDE.md):

-- `SKILL.md` YAML frontmatter — single-line `description`, nested `metadata.version`
+- `SKILL.md` YAML frontmatter: single-line `description`, nested `metadata.version`
-- `.mcp.json` shape — `{type: "http", url: "https://mcp.igpt.ai/"}`, no extra fields
+- `.mcp.json` shape: `{type: "http", url: "https://mcp.igpt.ai/"}`, no extra fields
-- Inline Prerequisites blocks — self-contained per skill, with the canonical `shared/mcp-guard.md` as fallback
+- Inline Prerequisites blocks: self-contained per skill, with the canonical `shared/mcp-guard.md` as fallback
-- Workflow template — `[var]` placeholders, step-1 user input collection, step-3 `ask` with `input` only
+- Workflow template: `[var]` placeholders, step-1 user input collection, step-3 `ask` with `input` only
-- Per-plugin README pattern — practitioner-first voice, "What you can ask", "What you see", "How it works", install paths, collapsible JSON for developers
+- Per-plugin README pattern: practitioner-first voice, "What you can ask", "What you see", "How it works", install paths, collapsible JSON for developers
-- Per-plugin agent — one per plugin at `agents/<plugin>.md` with domain-specific guardrails
+- Per-plugin agent: one per plugin at `agents/<plugin>.md` with domain-specific guardrails

 Contributors should read `CLAUDE.md` before making structural changes.